 If you’re in the business of selling something online, then it’s only natural to aim to sell more of your service or product.
 With growing concerns caused by the pandemic, emerging markets have lost $83 billion worth of capital from the beginning of the year.
 Most companies online tend to concentrate on increasing the traffic to their site, when they want to sell more.
 While seemingly logical, given that more visitors should translate into more customers – however, this is not always the case.
 When your focus is solely on increasing traffic, your conversion rate drops.
 While there are billions of people online, there are only so many who will be interested in the niche, product, or service that your business represents.
 And depending on that niche, you could be talking to an endless supply of prospective customers – or to just a couple hundred thousand around the globe.
 When you solely concentrate on increasing visitor numbers, you end up reaching a ceiling.
 It is because you have reached the majority of prospective customers in your targeted niche, or are otherwise unable to meet them, due to your chosen niche being too large.
 When this happens, you need to concentrate on conversion optimization.
-And how exactly can 5G serve to influence conversion optimization?5G for small business
+And how exactly can 5G serve to influence conversion optimization?

 5G Explained